astronomer/airflow-guides/guides/dynamic-tasks.md

 add_numbers.expand(zipped_x_y_z=zipped_arguments)
 ```

-The task `add_numbers` will have three mapped task instances for each possible combination of positional arguments:
+The task `add_numbers` will have three mapped task instances one for each tuple of positional arguments:

 - Map index 0: `111`
 - Map index 1: `222`